hailelagi/hailelagi.com/content/writing/stitch-fs.md

 a single page of data.
 Similar logic applies to replies to READ requests with more than two pages of data

-## Write-back caching
+## write-back caching
 The basic write behavior of FUSE is synchronous and only 4KB of data is sent to the user daemon for writing.

-## Inodes, access methods, concurrency & garbage collection
+## inodes, access methods, concurrency & garbage collection
 The command `ls -i hello.txt` helped us find the inode for our file, guided the discovery of file/directory name translation to an inode, what more can it tell us?
 A key decision in the design and performance of filesystems is the inode representation, inodes can most commonly be represented by a bitmap, linked-list or a b-tree